OK Orchestra: Promotion and release

-Tour Dates
+OK Orchestra Tour

-Critical reception
+On March 31, 2021, the OK Orchestra Tour was announced by AJR.
+A majority of 2022 tour dates in the US went public on April 11 and September 23, with an additional 12 dates in 2021 being published on July 27, 2021.
+The tour sold over 350 thousand tickets across 50 shows in the US.

+A concert from the European Leg of the tour was supposed to happen on October 22, 2022 at the 1930 Moscow Concert hall in Moscow, Russia.
+It was supposed to be the final concert of the tour.
+This concert was then cancelled due to the Russian invasion of Ukraine on February 25, 2022.

+Reception

 A.D.
-Amorosi of Variety described the album as "harmonically vocalized, hyper-memoir-centric, atmospheric mélange of pop, hip-hop, and doo-wop with quirky rhythms and a salting of smart-assed They Might Be Giants for tart taste".
+Amorosi of Variety described the album as "harmonically vocalized, hyper-memoir-centricied, atmospheric mélange of pop, hip-hop, and doo-wop with quirky rhythms and a salting of smart-assed They Might Be Giants for tart taste".
 In a review for AllMusic, Matt Collar wrote that "OK Orchestra isn't just full of hit-worthy pop hooks, it's stage-worthy, ambitious, and full of insights driven by AJR's personal experience", rating the album 4/5.
-Thomas Stremfel of Spectrum Culture received the album less positively, rating the album 1.25/5 and stating that "hearing the terrible production and cringe-inducing songwriting of OK Orchestra without warning makes for an undeniably engaging listen...
+Thomas Stremfel of Spectrum Culture received the album less positively, rating the album a 25/100 and stating that "hearing the terrible production and cringe-inducing songwriting of OK Orchestra without warning makes for an undeniably engaging listen...
 Year-end album lists should be filing restraining orders against this album, but that doesn't mean you can't listen to it for a cheap laugh."

 Accolades

 The album was nominated for Top Rock Album at the 2022 Billboard Music Awards alongside other bands Twenty One Pilots, Coldplay, and Imagine Dragons.